 Many people face the tough choice of doing the gluten challenge or not.
 If you have concerns, definitely talk about them with your doctor.

-However it’s important to note that just because you have the gene does not mean you have celiac.
-It just means you have the potential to develop it.
+However, know that just because you have the gene does not mean you have celiac.
+Having the celiac genes just means you have the potential to develop it.

-The Celiac Foundation also has an excellent post on different blood tests done for celiac, read more here.
+The Celiac Foundation also has an excellent post on getting a blood test for celiac, read more here.

-imware allows you to screen from the comfort of your own home with their celiac screening home test kits.
-(This is an affiliate link).
-If you’re having trouble getting your doctor to screen you or having trouble seeing a doctor, this maybe something to consider.
+imware allows you to screen from the comfort of your own home with their celiac screening home test kits. (this is an affiliate link).
+These screening kits allow you to get a blood test for celiac if you’re having trouble getting a doctor to screen you.

-A biopsy of the small intestine remains the gold standard for celiac disease diagnosis confirmation.
+A biopsy of the small intestine remains the gold standard for a celiac disease diagnosis.
 If you have positive blood test results, they are usually confirmed through an intestinal biopsy to check for damage.

-This intestinal biopsy will provide you with a measurement of damage to your small intestine, usually in the form of a marsh score.
+The intestinal biopsy will provide you with a measurement of damage in your small intestine.
+This usually provided in the form of a marsh score.

 It’s important to note that for accurate blood or endoscopic results, you must be consuming gluten, otherwise there is a risk that there will be no damage or autoimmune response to measure.